Frequently Asked Questions

 - Digital (Latex/ solid ink) low heat machines

-No. Stone Paper is still not suitable for laser printers or photocopiers because our Stone Papers are photo-degradable, meaning degrading with the intensity of UV light.
+No. Stone Paper® is still not suitable for laser printers or photocopiers because our Stone Paper® is photo-degradable, meaning degrading with the intensity of UV light.
 When it is used in laser printers and UV is exposed onto the paper, the paper reacts to the UV light and starts the degrading mechanism.
 Therefore laser printers are a NO GO at this point in time.

-The Stone Paper is still under development for toner printers.
+Stone Paper® is still under development for toner printers.

-Yes, our Stone Papers are recyclable, meaning the same product can be made from its own waste.
-Our Stone Papers are also photo-degradable.
-Which means they degrade according to the intensity of UV they are exposed to in the landfills in different regions of the world.
-For instance, if they are in Vancouver, it might take about a year and half to degrade.
-If they are in Saudi Arabia, it might take 6 months.
+Yes, our Stone Paper® materials are recyclable, meaning the same product can be made from its own waste.
+Our Stone Paper® is also photo-degradable.
+Which means they degrade according to the intensity of UV they are exposed to in the natural environment in different regions of the world.
+For instance, if it is used in Vancouver, it might take about a year and half to degrade.
+If in Saudi Arabia, it might take 6 months.
 But that’s direct UV exposure without any barrier.
 That is not the case for printed materials exposed to sun by an office window.
-The photo-degradability for recycling purposes is only in the landfills where there is direct UV exposure with the mass weight of other trash which plays a crushing factor.
+The photo-degradability for recycling purposes is only in the natural environment where there is direct UV exposure and interaction with other natural substances which play a degrading factor.
 When the HDPE degrades, the molecules of the resin are broken down which gives it the effect of a very thin layer of brittle material such as dried paint or very fragile / brittle eggshell effect.
-Essentially when the HDPE is broken down the rest of the material is calcium carbonate (Rich Mineral) which is an abundant element in nature.
+Essentially when the HDPE molecule is broken down the rest of the material is calcium carbonate (Rich Mineral) which is an abundant element in nature.

 Just need to touch a bit more with respect to recycling factors.
-Even though a recycling identification (no.2) has been assigned to this product, but since the global volume of the Stone Paper is very low compared to the pulp paper, at its current low volume, the Stone Paper can actually be put in any recycling stream such as paper, plastic, glass, etc..without adversely affecting or damaging the existing recycling streams.
+Even though a recycling identification (no.2) has been assigned to this product, but since the global volume of our Stone Paper® is very low compared to the pulp paper, at its current low volume, Stone Paper® can actually be put in any recycling stream such as paper, plastic, glass, etc..without adversely affecting or damaging the existing recycling streams.
 Reason being is because some degree of calcium carbonate is used essentially in most products as a natural element.
-With the increase in volume of Stone Paper, the product will eventually find its own stream side by side with other recycling items.
+With the increase in volume of Stone Paper®, the product will eventually find its own stream side by side with other recycling items.

 Should anyone be concerned with respect to the plastic component being toxic in a landfill?